-In addition, here at Asana Lodge, we provide rehabilitation treatment for anxiety, depression and other mental health issues such as post-traumatic stress disorder and trauma.
+In addition, here at Asana Lodge, we provide rehabilitation treatment for those suffering from addiction alongside mental health disorders such as anxiety, depression and post-traumatic stress disorder via dual diagnosis treatment.

 Contact Asana Lodge Today

-If you are a university student and currently find yourself struggling with mental health issues, we would encourage you to reach out to us today.
-In doing so, you will have the opportunity to discuss your mental health issues with our team and uncover the support that we can provide you with.
+If you are a university student and currently find yourself struggling with addiction and mental health issues, we would encourage you to reach out to us today.
+In doing so, you will have the opportunity to discuss your substance and mental health issues with our team and uncover the support that we can provide you with.

 Although we appreciate that discussing your mental health issues may be somewhat daunting, doing so is in your best interest.